ErikKassubek/ADVOCATE/doc/replay.md

 The Order enforcements consists of the operation and the replay manager.
 First, we have the code in operations itself, that blocks the execution of the operation, until its released by the replay manager.\
 The manager will release the operations in the correct order.

-### Flow
+#### Flow
-#### Replay in operations
+##### Replay in operations
 <img src="img/replayInOp.png" alt="Replay in Operations" width="600px" height=auto>
 When a operation wants to execute, it will call the `WaitForReplay` function.
 The arguments of the function contain information about the waiting operation (type of operation and skip value for `runtime.Caller`) as well as information about wether the operation will send an acknowledgement (`wAck`) or not.
-The function returns a `wait` boolean and to channels `ch` and `ack`.
-The `wait` value tells the operation wether it needs to wait.
-It if false, e.g if the replay is disabled or if the operation is ignored (we ignore all internal operations).
-If `wait = false`, the operation will just continue to execute normally.
-Otherwise, it will start to read on the the `ch` channel.
+The function creates a wait channel `chWait` and and acknowledgement channel `cka`, each with buffer size 1.\
+The function than checks, if the operation is part of the replay.
+If it is not, either because replay is disabled or because the operation is an ignored (internal) operation, the function will return and inform the operation, that it can immediately execution.
+If this is not the case, the function checks, if the calling function is the next element in the trace.
+If this is the case, it will directly send the `replayElement` from the trace over the `chWait` channel, to directly release the operation.
+The `replayElement` also contains information whether the manager expects an acknowledgement (`wAck`).
+Otherwise it will store those channels with a reference to the code location and routine id of the operation in a map `waitingOps`.
+The routine id is the id of the routine in the replay trace.
+It is set for the routine in the [newProc](../go-patch/src/runtime/proc.go#L5057) function in `runtime/proc.go`.
+This allows us to separate operations in the same code position but in separate routines.
+Code at the same code position and in the same routine does not need to be separated, since routines are executed sequentially.
+The function then returns the channels to the waiting operation.

+The operation will then start to read on the the `ch` channel.
 When the manager clears the operation to run, it will send a message over this channel.
 This message, contains information about wether the operation blocked and wether it was successful.
 If it should block (tPost = 0), it will block the operation